chingu-voyages/voyage-project-tier2-boolebots/README.md

     direction
     -   [ ] User can see bots pause for an instant when they collide.
     -   [ ] User can see a bot disappear after colliding with another if the result of the boolean operation applied to its boolean value and that of the other bot results in a loss.
+Determining the order of 'bot movement (eg. which moves first) is left up to your algorithm.

             | Oper | Bot 1 | Bot 2 | Result | Outcome                |
             |------|-------|-------|--------|------------------------|